In this tutorial I will be teaching you on how to create your very first Plugin for Mouse Recorder Pro 2.0.7.3.

 Going back to the other methods in the "Recording" region:

-occurs when a script recorded started.
+OnRecordStart - occurs when a script recorded started.
 Implement this method according to your needs.

 OnRecordStop - occurs when a script recording stopped.
 Implement this method according to your needs.